The Global Damages Review: Overview of the Financial Damages Model for Income Loss

 For example, the cost of inputs necessary to provide the services or produce the products may vary depending on the relationships with it the suppliers.
 Also, larger operations have efficiencies (economies of scale, etc.) that can reduce costs of production.

-If the process permits, it behoves the plaintiff to assess both available remedies (damages and the accounting for profit) to determine which calculation yields a larger value.
-However, in some circumstances the plaintiff may be obliged to choose between an accounting of profits and a damages analysis at an early stage in the proceedings, in which case the analyst may provide judgement based on what can admittedly be only a preliminary understanding of the operations of the two businesses.
+If the process permits, it would be appropriate for the plaintiff to assess both available remedies (damages and the accounting of profits) to determine which calculation yields a larger value.
+When assessing which remedy to elect, the plaintiff may also consider qualitative factors.
+For instance, if the plaintiff estimates that its own damages is expected to yield only a marginally higher quantum than an accounting of the defendant's profits, the plaintiff may nonetheless consider electing for an accounting of profits remedy in order to avoid disclosing its costs-related and other financial information in the litigation process.6 However, in some circumstances the plaintiff may be obliged to choose between an accounting of profits and a damages analysis at an early stage in the proceedings, in which case the analyst may provide judgement based on what can admittedly be only a preliminary understanding of the operations of the two businesses.

 ii Patent, trademark and copyright infringement

-Accounting for profits is also available in the context of patent, copyright and trademark infringement cases.
-While it is common for statutory provisions to provide authority for an accounting for profits, this remedy is also available as an equitable remedy in many jurisdictions.
-For example, see Siddell.6
+Accounting of profits is also available in the context of patent, copyright and trademark infringement cases.
+While it is common for statutory provisions to provide authority for an accounting of profits, this remedy is also available as an equitable remedy in many jurisdictions.
+For example, see Siddell.7

 Historically, the meaning of profit simply meant the difference between revenues and costs.
-'Profit is the difference between expenditures made to produce and sell the infringing articles and the receipts therefrom.'7
+'Profit is the difference between expenditures made to produce and sell the infringing articles and the receipts therefrom.'8 Under this 'actual profits' approach, the court is attempting to make a factual determination without attempting to construct a hypothetical (or 'but-for') position.

-However, more recently the framework has shifted to a differential approach.
+Over the past two decades, the framework has shifted to a 'differential profits' approach.
 In Monsanto Canada Inc v.
-Schmeiser, the Supreme Court of Canada held that the preferred means of calculating profits is the differential profit approach, described as 'a comparison is to be made between the defendant's profit attributable to the invention and his profit had he used the best non-infringing option'.8
+Schmeiser, the Supreme Court of Canada held that the preferred means of calculating profits is the differential profit approach, described as 'a comparison is to be made between the defendant's profit attributable to the invention and his profit had he used the best non-infringing option'.9 Consequently, the defendant's fixed costs would not be deductible under a differential profits approach.

 At its highest level, the quantitative framework underpinning an accounting for profits or damages analysis is well established.
 The challenge in a particular case is for the analyst to populate the framework with parameter estimates and assumptions that are well-reasoned given the facts of the case, and supported by empirical or corroborating third-party evidence.